berdyshevol/ush/README.md

 # Unix shell in C (MacOs)
+Shell an educational project based on curriculum of [ucode.world](https://ucode.world/en/).
-Shell in C close to zsh.
+It is written in C for MacOs.

 ## This shell implements:
 1. execution of external commands (bin files)